Did you know the Croton plant is one of the most prized Feng Shui plants, which makes excellent houseplants that clean indoor air?

 You can also grow it outdoors, where it will reach 5-10 feet but do not expect the same results indoors.

-Additionally, it is not known to flower both indoors and outdoor.
+Additionally, it is not known to flower both indoors and outdoors.

 23. Dwarf Corkscrew Croton